conorgolden1/init.ubuntu/README.md

 system wide.
 If that is your desired behavior then your neovim config requires a sysinit.vim initialization file

+### Run
+For standard install see below:
+    sudo sh init.sh

+For just neovim see below:
+    sudo sh init_nvim.sh

+(For either run 'PackerSync' twice in neovim)

 ### Installed Apps

 1. Rustup